lucas-mior/gummibbs/README.md

     you have more than one kernel save in `/lib/modules` (the most recent will be selected)

+## Gotchas
+While it is possible to restore the old kernel and regenerate the initramfs, old root file systems might fail for other reasons:
+- Partitions or btrfs subvolumes expected by `/etc/fstab` no longer exist
+  * consider adding `nofail` option
+  * use file system or partition LABELS, not UUIDs or (god forbid) kernel device names

 ## Installation
 ### AUR
 ```sh